reiarseni/php-reference-source-code/README.md

 # php-reference-source-code
-Quick PHP reference using examples.
+Quick PHP reference using only source code examples.